SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 ### Non-persistent subscriptions and their tokens

-When creating a subscription, an optional Boolean `nonPersistent` body parameter can be added to the request, and, if that is set to the value `true`, the created subscription will be non-persistent.
+When you create a subscription, you can add the optional Boolean body parameter `nonPersistent` to the request.
+If it is set to `true`, the created subscription is non-persistent.
 If this body parameter is not present or `false`, the subscription will be persistent by default.

 Persistent subscriptions ensure consumers never miss a message if their connection is interrupted.